fastlane-community/xcov/README.md

 ![/assets_readme/slack_integration.png](/assets_readme/slack_integration.png)

 ## Requirements
-In order to make *xCov* run you must:
+In order to make *xcov* run you must:
 * Use Xcode 7.
 * Have the latest version of Xcode command line tools.
 * Set your project scheme as **shared**.